-Jake Anderson is a true-crime journalist and published author.
-He runs an unsolved mysteries website and is always in search mode.
+Jake Anderson is a true-crime journalist, author, editor, and filmmaker.
+Always in search mode.

 According to World Bank statistics, approximately 1,130 people die each day from homicide.
 Every 90 seconds or so, someone is murdered somewhere on our planet.